lmash/coffeepoetry/README.md

 part of the website which is there to encourage users to return and review frequently, and is only available for highly rated cafès.

-The complexity comes from incorporating the review system along with the AI generation of poems.
+The complexity comes from incorporating the review system and it's rules along with the AI generation of poems.
+A café is reviewed based on 5 criteria, with the overall review updated and redisplayed after each review.
+The review is displayed using stars and the numeric value can be seen when hovering over the stars.
+Incorporating the AI poem generation required some prompt engineering and combining details of the café and the review description.

 The website has been deployed and is available at: www.????

 ### Page Descriptions